 Students may select courses from The Northern Sydney Institute (part of TAFE NSW).
-Courses are usually delivered at the Northern Beaches Campus (Brookvale) and the Freshwater TAFE NSW facility (on NBSC Freshwater Senior Campus site).
+Courses are usually delivered at the Northern Beaches Campus (Brookvale).

 All courses run in 4 hour sessions one afternoon a week.
 Students arrange their own transport to and from TAFE NSW classes.
 School bus passes cannot be used.